JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Methodology

 \section{Methodology}

-We introduce Agent-as-Interviewer, which utilizes LLM agents to simulate the entire interview for the dynamic evaluation of LLMs, and develop JudgeAgent based on this paradigm.
-In this section, we use JudgeAgent as an example to illustrate the workflow of this paradigm.
-The workflow comprises three core components: \textbf{(1) Benchmark Grading}: Fundamentally estimating the target's capability range through testing on public static benchmarks. \textbf{(2) Interactive Extension}: Using knowledge-driven data synthesis to dynamically generate follow-up questions and update the difficulty levels based on the target's capability estimations. \textbf{(3) Evaluation Feedback}: Evaluating the target's deficiencies in multiple dimensions and providing actionable suggestions for optimization.
+We introduce JudgeAgent, a knowledge-driven dynamic evaluation framework, which utilizes LLM agents with context graphs to simulate the entire interview of target LLMs.
+The workflow comprises three core components: \textbf{(1) Benchmark Grading}: Fundamentally assessing target LLMs through testing on public static benchmarks. \textbf{(2) Interactive Extension}: Using knowledge-driven synthesis to dynamically generate follow-up questions and update the difficulty based on the estimations of target LLMs. \textbf{(3) Evaluation Feedback}: Evaluating the target's deficiencies in multiple dimensions and providing actionable suggestions.
 The overall framework is illustrated in Figure~\ref{fig: framework}, and detailed as pseudo code in Algorithm~\ref{pcode: judgeagent}.